 Posted by: Jaideep Khanduja

-Bug, Bug Control Management, Bug Management, developer, Project Lifecycle, project management, SDLC, software, software qa, software quality assurance, software testing, software testing cycle, software testing tips, softwaretesting, STLC, tester
+Bug, Bug Control Management, Bug Management, developer, Project Lifecycle, project management, quality assurance, SDLC, software, software qa, software quality assurance, software testing, software testing cycle, software testing tips, softwaretesting, STLC, tester

 There are three ways of functioning for any software organizations.
 First ways is to develop software and deliver it into the market.
 The survival for these sorts of organizations is too difficult and short.
 Second category of organization has a well placed “Quality” department in place.
 The quality department is responsible for ensuring a bug free product going out to the customer.
 The third category of organizations have a well identified and well structured team in place to ensure that every next production of software is going to have far less bugs as compared to the earlier produce.
 Most software organizations fall in category number two.
 Very few fall in category one, as organizations falling in this category will either not be able to survive for long, or will live on a very little customer base and profit.
 This is the third category that we are talking about – that falls in the bracket of “Bug Control Management”.